acitrano/acitrano/README.md

 - 👋 Hi, I’m Anthony.
 - 👀 I’m a tech founder.
-I'm not a developer, so please bear with me.
+I'm not a developer, so thanks for bearing with me.
 - 🌱 I’m curious and always learning, so that's why I'm here.
 - 🔍 Currently exploring blockchain stuff, specifically NFTs.